 Passive refers to a pipe installed below the concrete and vented upwards and out of the house.
 This does not functon as a radon gas removal system.
 Active refers to an active working Radon Mitigation system that is complete with an active fan.
 Native refers to no radon system of any kind present.
-It is highly recommended that a radon test be made in the home every 2 to 3 years.
+It is highly recommended by the EPA to retest radon levels in a home with an existing system every 2 years.